 Yes.
-In fact, hereditary hair loss affects 80 million people across the country making it the most common cause of hair loss.
+In fact, hereditary hair loss affects 80 million people across the country making it the most common cause.
 Both men and women develop this type of hair loss.
 In men, it’s called male pattern hair loss, and in women, it’s called female pattern hair loss.
 Basically, having hereditary hair loss means that you have inherited genes that cause your hair follicles to shrink and eventually stop growing hair.

 The good news is that in many cases, hair loss is only temporary.
 However, some cases can be chronic and slowly progressive.
 Regrowth is possible with the right care and treatment.
 This is why it’s important to see your doctor for a diagnosis and treatment options sooner rather than later.

-Does excessive washing, styling or coloring my hair cause hair loss?
+How does excessive washing, styling or coloring affect hair?

 Yes, poor nutrition can cause hair loss.
-Specifically, there are 4 vitamin deficiencies that lead to hair loss, including vitamin D, biotin, vitamin A and iron.
-For instance, if you’ve recently started a crash diet, it could be the cause of your hair loss.
+Specifically, there are 4 vitamin deficiencies that affect hair health, including vitamin D, biotin, vitamin A and iron.
+For instance, if you’ve recently started a crash diet, it could be the cause of your loss.

-When it comes to hair loss, a dermatologist is who you need to see.
-They are the experts in diagnosing and treating hair loss.
+When it comes to hair disorders, a dermatologist is who you need to see.
+They are the experts in diagnosing and treating hair disorders.
 The sooner you find the root of the problem, the better your chances are of getting results you want.

-At Center of Surgical Dermatology, we recommend a variety of treatments for hair loss, including:
+At Center of Surgical Dermatology, we recommend a variety of treatments, including: